Griffin-Group/Angularly_Resolved_Modeling_of_Phonon_Interfacial_Transport/README.md

 The scattering layer is then treated as a phonon radiative-transport problem—the phonon analogue of the radiative transfer equation—and solved using the discrete-ordinates package **PythonicDISORT** (D. J. X. Ho; `pip install PythonicDISORT`) to obtain the transmittance spectrum shown in Figs. 2, 3, 4, S6, S7, and S8.

-The cumulative transmittance is the product of the AMM (angular) and scattering (spectral & angular) contributions.

 ---
 ## Installation